sopra-fs23-group-09/SpyWithMyLittleEye_client/README.md

 However, this also makes it very important that the players have a **stable internet connection** as else they might be seen as inresponsive by the server.

 #### 🔐 Token Authorization
-In every REST request the client sends (expect for login / register), and in every Websocket send / subscribe event, it includes the logged in users current token.
+In every REST request the client sends (except for login / register), and in every Websocket send / subscribe event, it includes the logged in users current token.
 This ensures all requests we make are authorized and prevents malicious use of our API / Websocket.

 ## 🚀 Launch & Development <a id="launch--development"></a>